Prograda/Skybolt/README.md

 ## Features
-* Realistic environment rendering at multiple levels of detail, from orbit to planet surface
+* Realistic environment rendering at a range of levels of detail, from ground level through to outer space
 * Tile streaming from geospatial data sources
 * Atmospheric scattering
 * Volumetric clouds